Kyōgoku, Hokkaido

 Kyōgoku (京極町, Kyōgoku-chō) is a town located in Shiribeshi Subprefecture, Hokkaido, Japan.
-Kyōgoku sits at the eastern foot of Mount Yōtei (1898 km), an active stratovolcano volcano which dominates the skyline of the town.
+Kyōgoku sits at the eastern foot of Mount Yōtei, an active stratovolcano volcano which dominates the skyline of the town.

 The town borders the south ward (Minami-ku) of Sapporo, but car traffic from Kyōgoku must drive over an hour through the Nakayama Toge mountain pass to enter Sapporo.

 Tourists visit the town to drink the spring water in Fukidashi Park, where the water from Mount Yōtei bubbles out of the ground.

 The town has a sister city relationship with the city of Marugame in Kagawa Prefecture.

 Geography

 Kyōgoku is mountainous, with several peaks above 1000 m.
 The town sits between Mount Yotei to the east, and Mount Muine (1464 m), Mount Nakadake 1387.8 m, and Mount Kimobetsu (1176.9 m) to the west.

 The Shiribetsu River (126 km), which emerges from Lake Shikotsu to the south, runs through Kyōgoku between Mount Yotei and the western peaks in the town.
 The river eventually flows into the Sea of Japan.